regimazone/orgmastra/packages/agent-builder/README.md

 // Generate an agent from natural language const result = await builder.generateAgent(
-  'Create a weather agent that can get current weather and suggest activities' );
+  'Create a weather agent that can get current weather and suggest activities', );
 ```